Home / PFAS Regulations

 Need to get up to speed quickly?
 Our technical and regulatory briefings will provide your team with updates on the latest EPA and state-specific regulations pertaining to your organization.
 These private sessions will also give you an opportunity to ask our PFAS and other emerging contaminants experts any questions you have on the science or the regulations.

-While the SDWA is primarily focused on drinking water, the CWA covers all waters, including non-potable.
-Currently, the EPA is working with the DOD to develop a new method (currently designated Draft Method 1633) for analyzing up to 40 specific compounds in non-potable waters, such as wastewater, groundwater, and surface waters.
+The CWA gives the U.S. EPA the authority to regulate non-potable water.
+Currently, the EPA is working with the Department of Defense to develop a new method (Draft Method 1633) for analyzing up to 40 specific compounds in non-potable waters, such as wastewater, groundwater, and surface waters.
 Once validated, the CWA grants the EPA the authority to promulgate this method and paves the way for more stringent sampling and testing requirements in other EPA programs.

-Established under the auspices of the TSCA, the EPA’s significant new use rule (SNUR) grants the agency the authority to approve or reject new uses for potentially hazardous chemicals, including PFAS.
-LVEs (Low-Volume Exemptions) may be issued for PFAS that are imported or manufactured in low-enough quantities.
-However, the 2021-2024 Strategic Plan calls for the agency to revisit past LVE decisions and encourage companies to voluntarily withdraw from previously granted exemptions.
+Established under the auspices of the Toxic Substances Control Act (TSCA), the U.S. EPA’s Significant New Use Rule grants the agency the authority to approve or reject new uses for potentially hazardous chemicals, including PFAS.
+The EPA also announced its intention to remove the Low-Volume Exemptions (LVEs) that have been issued for PFAS that are imported or manufactured in small quantities.

 We’re certified/accredited by NELAC, ISO, DOD, DOE, and in every state with a PFAS lab certification program.